The prevention of money laundering and combating the financing of terrorism

 2 - Identifying and assessing the risks

-The Regulations require casino operators to take appropriate steps, taking into account the size and nature of its business, to identify and assess the risks of money laundering and terrorist financing to which its business is subject, taking into account the following:
+The Regulations require casino operators to take appropriate steps, taking into account the size and nature of its business, to identify and assess the risks of money laundering, terrorist financing and proliferation financing to which its business is subject, taking into account the following:

 - risk factors.

 - its customers